Salman Toor

-Salman Toor (born 1983) is a Pakistani-born American painter.
-His works depict the imagined lives of young men of South Asian-birth, displayed in close range in either South Asia and New York City fantasized settings.
-Toor lives and works in New York City.
+Salman Toor (born 1983, Lahore, Pakistan) is an American Pakistani painter based in New York City.
+His paintings often depict intimate moments in the lives of imagined young, brown, South Asian, queer men within fantasized settings.
+Toor received his United States citizenship in 2019.

 Biography

-Salman Toor was born in 1983 in Lahore, Pakistan.
-He attended Aitchison College.
-Toor came to the United States to attend school at Ohio Wesleyan University, where he received a Bachelor of Arts degree in 2006.
+Toor attended Aitchison College and Ohio Wesleyan University, where he received a Bachelor of Arts degree in 2006.
 He then obtained his MFA degree from Pratt Institute in Brooklyn in 2009.

 Toor is a part of a loosely-affiliated group of LGBTQ painters, sometimes called the New Queer Intimists, which also includes contemporaries Doron Langberg, Louis Fratino, Kyle Coniglio, Anthony Cudahy, TM Davy, and Devan Shimoyama.

 In 2019, Toor was awarded a grant from the Joan Mitchell Foundation.
 From 2020 to 2021, Toor's recent paintings were the subject of a solo exhibition, Salman Toor: How Will I Know at the Whitney Museum of American Art.
-From 2021 to 2022, Toor's painting, Museum Boys (2021) is on view at the Frick Collection; as part of the artist residency and the exhibition, Living Histories: Queer Views and Old Masters where it is placed in a room in conversation with two paintings by Johannes Vermeer, Officer and Laughing Girl (made between 1655 and 1660) and Mistress and Maid (c.
-1667)..
-In 2022 in an exhibition similar to that at the Frick, Toor's works were placed in conversation with old master painting's from the museum's collection in the exhibition No Ordinary Love at the Baltimore Museum of Art in Baltimore, Maryland.
-In 2023, the exhibition will the voyage in a traveling modified version to the Rose Art Museum at Brandeis University and will be placed in concert with their European classic paintings as well.
+From 2021 to 2022, Toor's painting, Museum Boys (2021) was on view at the Frick Collection; as part of the artist residency and the exhibition, Living Histories: Queer Views and Old Masters where it is placed in a room in conversation with two paintings by Johannes Vermeer, Officer and Laughing Girl (made between 1655 and 1660) and Mistress and Maid (c.
+1667).
+In 2022, in an exhibition similar to that at the Frick, Toor's works were placed in conversation with old master painting's from the museum's collection in the exhibition No Ordinary Love at the Baltimore Museum of Art in Baltimore, Maryland.
+In 2023, the exhibition traveled in a modified version to the Rose Art Museum at Brandeis University.

-Toor's work is included in such museum collections as the Whitney Museum of American Art and Museum of Contemporary Art, Chicago.